Data Protection Policy

 The information we collect will depend on the nature of your enquiry with us.

-We collect information only when you supply it to us by entering your details via an online form.
+We collect information only when you supply it to us by entering your details via an online form or by selecting an email address on the website.
 When we collect information from you, we may provide an option for you to join our mailing list.
 The first e-mail you receive will carry an unsubscribe link, allowing you to opt out of any future communications.
 This information will not be shared with any third party, other than for evaluation purposes.

 How we collect personal information

-Through website statistics – We do keep a record of traffic data which is logged automatically by our server, such as your IP address, the URL you visited before ours, the URL you visit after leaving our site and which pages you visit.
+Through website statistics – We do keep a record of traffic data which is logged automatically by our server, the URL you visited before ours, the URL you visit after leaving our site and which pages you visit.
 We also collect some site statistics such as page impressions and page views.
 We are not readily able to identify any individual from traffic data or site statistics.

 By you contacting us or by other methods other than the website – The website provides an email address for you to contact us.
 We will collect information from you through this method.
 We may also collect other information you supply to us after your initial contact with us.

 The information we collect